dilner1/Portfolio_one/README.md

 - Desktop version is clearly out of line

 The issue stopped when I removed the display element, the natural flow of the page corrected the mistake as it was already responsive.
-This has taught me it is very easy to add unecessary code.
+This has taught me it is very easy to add unnecessary code.

-I noticed  the radio input dots in the inquiery section were also slightly out of line with the text. the reason was I set the margin-left to 50%, this again looked correct on mobile but clearly not on a larger screen.
-Changing this to instead margin: 0 atuo; fixed the issue.
+I noticed  the radio input dots in the inquiry section were also slightly out of line with the text.
+The reason was I set the margin-left to 50%, this again looked correct on mobile but clearly not on a larger screen.
+Changing this to instead margin: 0 auto; fixed the issue.

 ## Footer

 I found that although on my mobile design the social media fonts seemed inline it was clear on the full sized screen they were not.
-When I looked at the elements using inspect the icons were pushed to one side so I atempted several methods to change this from padding and margin values, display types to vertical alignment.
+When I looked at the elements using inspect the icons were pushed to one side, so I attempted several methods to change this from padding and margin values, display types to vertical alignment.

 However after using stack overflow I discovered giving that giving the icons a width value and removing the padding actually corrected this.